Elephant 6: Impact

 Several journalists regard Elephant 6 as an important underground music movement, and a key contributor to the alternative rock and indie rock explosion in the 1990s.
 Lee M. Shook Jr. of Paste wrote: "The Elephant 6 Recording Company would raise the bar for wide-scale countercultural activity and underground pop art—both musical, visual and otherwise—well into the 21st century."
 Tom Murphy of Westword expanded on this statement, by writing: "It became a movement of sorts because the music was so accessible and inclusive of a wide range of musical expression, allowing for immediate and enduring growth, however loose the association."

 The collective has influenced many indie rock bands, including Arcade Fire, Franz Ferdinand, and Tame Impala.
 Chris Chu of the Canadian band the Morning Benders said: "Elephant 6 was the gateway for me.
 They seemed to be bridging that tradition from the 60s to a more modern, more indie approach.
 It was exactly what I was looking for, a new take on that stuff."

 Documentary

-In 2022 a documentary was released called A Future History Of: The Elephant 6 Recording Co.
-On Rotten Tomatoes the film currently has a 100% positive review rate.
+In 2022, a documentary about the collective titled The Elephant 6 Recording Co. was released.
+It was directed by C.B.
+Stockfleth and produced by Lance Bangs.
+The film currently has a 100% positive review rate on Rotten Tomatoes.

 Associated acts

-The official Elephant 6 website lists forty-seven acts associated with the collective, although Shook Jr. reports there are more than fifty.
-Among the collective's more notable acts include:
+The official Elephant 6 website lists fifty-two acts associated with the collective.